ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/embed_content.md

 [[= include_file('code_samples/front/embed_content/config/packages/views.yaml', 23, 30) =]]
 ```

-This configuration points to a custom `RelationController` that should render all Articles using the `showContentAction()` method.
+This configuration points to a custom `RelationController` that should render all Articles with the `showContentAction()` method.

 ``` php
 [[= include_file('code_samples/front/embed_content/src/Controller/RelationController.php') =]]
 ```

-This controller uses the Public PHP API to [get the Relations of a Content item](../../../api/public_php_api_browsing.md#relations) (lines 28-29).
+This controller uses the Public PHP API to get [the Relations of a Content item](../../../api/public_php_api_browsing.md#relations) (lines 28-29).

 The controller takes the custom parameter called `accepted_content_types`,
 which is an array of Content Type identifiers that will be rendered.